romanbalayan/aws-learning-notebook/docs/compute/ec2.md

 ---

 # EC2

-- Amazon Elastic Cloud Compute
+Amazon Elastic Cloud Compute

-## Subset

-- Virtual Machines - EC2
-- Virtual Drives - EBS
+- Virtual servers in the cloud
-- Distributing Load - ELB
-- Scaling Services - ASG
+- Secure and resizable compute capacity for virtually any workload

 ## Configuration

-- Operating System: Linuz, Windows, or MacOS
+- Operating System: Linux, Windows, or MacOS
   - Amazon Machine Image (AMIs)
 - Instance Type (more info for AWS Solutions Architect)
 - Compute power and Cores (CPU)